shopgate-professional-services/cli-tools/README.md

 ```

 ### Quick start
-In order to execute tools simply type `sps` in your terminal.
+In order to execute tools simply type `sps` command in your terminal.
-Typing just the `sps` would list all possible commands with their description.
+Typing just the `sps` command would list all possible commands with their respective description.
 If any command need additional params you'd be asked during the execution.

 When calling actual commands, terminal must be CWD into your extension root folder, e.x:
 ```bash